O.O (song): Critical reception

-Upon its release, "O.O" received largely negative reception among the public and critics.
-Tanu I. Raj from NME described the song as "a rollercoaster ride of genres [from] electropop to pop rock to hip hop" and compared the song to Girls' Generation's "I Got a Boy" and Aespa's "Next Level" however stating that "'O.O' comes off as a weak facsimile in the face of the complexity of the former [duo]" and that "'O.O' tries, but fails, to capture any attention for very long."
+Upon its release, "O.O" received mostly negative reviews from music critics.
+Tanu I. Raj from NME described the song as "a rollercoaster ride of genres [from] electropop to pop rock to hip hop" and compared the song to Aespa's "Next Level" and Girls' Generation's "I Got a Boy".
+She stated that "'O.O' comes off as a weak facsimile in the face of the complexity" compared to aforementioned songs as "'O.O' tries, but fails, to capture any attention for very long."
 Korea JoongAng Daily noted that "Because of its disjointed nature, many criticize that the song tries to push for an edgy and provocative image but is difficult to follow as it lacks a basic musical structure."
-Pop music and media studies professor Lee Gyu-tag elaborated on this by saying although it had similar musical styles as "Next Level", it "was much more melodious and had smoother transitions" than "O.O", as well as pointing out that following the song was difficult because of the lack of a clear standout melody.
+Pop music and media studies professor Lee Gyu-tag wrote although it had similar musical styles as "Next Level", it "was much more melodious and had smoother transitions" than "O.O", as well as pointing out that following the song was difficult because of the lack of a clear standout melody.
 Korean Music Awards selection committee member Jung Min-jae said that "I don't think 'O.O' would be seeing [negative] reactions if the song was catchy, no matter how convoluted."
 Overall, she felt that it was not a safe choice as a debut song for the group.

 In a more favorable review, on the other hand, Divyansha Dongre of Rolling Stone India described "'O.O' as a quintessential K-pop track [which] meshes multiple genres into one".
-Divyansha notes that "the switching between soundscapes may get slightly overwhelming for some listeners [due to the song] opening [which] is a powerful mix of trap and bass-synth [while] its second verse sees the soundscape quickly adopt the vibrancy and zest that pop rock has to offer".
+Divyansha noted that "the switching between soundscapes may get slightly overwhelming for some listeners [due to the song] opening [which] is a powerful mix of trap and bass-synth [while] its second verse sees the soundscape quickly adopt the vibrancy and zest that pop rock has to offer".
 Overall, Divyansha stated that "[the song] serves as a fair introduction to the caliber and talent Nmixx members have to offer".